 - For rare birds (those listed as Category 3 in the Bird Reports) we encourage you to ensure that the HBOC Records Appraisal Committee has accepted the record.
 However, that’s not compulsory for receiving a 300 Club or 350 Club badge and all you have to do is submit your total to us.

-In 2013 we introduced the requirement of a peer-review process for people listed with a Hunter Region tally on this website.
-With the peer-reviewed lists, we require that the HBOC Records Appraisal Committee has accepted the record of any rare bird (i.e. those listed as Category 3 in the Bird Reports) – for this, either the observer must have submitted a report to the RAC and had it accepted, or else the observation has to have occurred during a period when other observers confirmed the species to be present.
-From the end of 2014, only the peer-reviewed tallies will be posted on the website.
+In 2013 we introduced a peer-review process for people listed with a Hunter Region tally on this website.
 Badges for the 400 Club are only available to people with peer-reviewed lists.
+With peer-reviewed lists, we require that the HBOC Records Appraisal Committee (RAC) has accepted the record of any rare bird (i.e. those listed as Category 3 in the Bird Reports) – for this, either the observer must have submitted a report to the RAC and had it accepted, or else the observation has to have occurred during a period when other observers confirmed the species to be present.

 Roll of Honour